SSWConsulting/SSW.Rules.Content/rules/acceptance-criteria/rule.md

 ### Negotiating "gold plating"

 Any requirements that the Product Owner considers "nice to have" - as opposed to being mandatory for the story to be considered complete - should be negotiated with development as early as possible.
-Developers can spend significant time working to meet acceptance criteria that the Product Owner is willing to sacrifice in the interests of quicker delivery.
+Developers can spend significant time working to meet acceptance criteria that the Product Owner is actually willing to sacrifice in the interests of quicker delivery.

 **Tip:** Work closely with the Product Owner to identify potential "gold plating" in the story.
 Suggest creating a separate story for the functionality that is nice to have but has lower priority.
 Doing so allows developers to focus on building the most important functionality for the story first and prevents valuable time being wasted on gold plating.